njramorim/weather-monster/README.md

 Git clone this repo, `npm install` it and run `npm run dev`.
-The application will be provided at http://localhost:8080
+The application will be provided at http://localhost:8080 If you try to access http://localhost:8080?theme=[justTypeAnything] the Application styled theme will change

 ### Prerequisites

-What things you need to install the software and how to install them

 ```
 node v10